 Style tips on how to disguise a big tummy with jeans

-Just because you’ve got a flabby belly it doesn’t mean you have to avoid fitted clothes like jeans.
+Just because you’ve got big tum it doesn’t mean you have to avoid fitted clothes like jeans.
 The right jeans can pull a big tummy in and create more of an hourglass figure.

 - High waisted jeans will cover your tummy and prevent a muffin top.

 - Avoid low rise jeans even if they look really big – this is just an illusion because of the cut of the jeans.

 - Look for jeans that have simple pockets and a zip fly at the front.

 - Jeans that have lots of detailing and pockets at the front or a row of buttons rather than a zip will add bulk to your tummy.

 - Invest in a pair of jeans that are very stretchy, they’ll pull you in and smooth out your silhouette.